kawen25/Projects_Kailey_Wen/README.md

 Before we can begin to answer the question, it is imperative that we clean the data appropriately.
 The data was originally stored in an excel file, so first I had to convert the file into a csv and delete any empty rows and columns.

-The power outage start date and time are currently found in separate columns, 'OUTAGE.START.DATE' and `OUTAGE.START.TIME`, respectively.
+The power outage start date and time were also stored in separate columns, `OUTAGE.START.DATE` and `OUTAGE.START.TIME`, respectively.
 It would make more sense to have this data combined so I converted the time and data column into one pd.TimeStamp column.
-I have this column named as 'OUTAGE.START'.
-I then did same thing with the outage restoration time data as it was stored in a similar format.
+I have this column named as `OUTAGE.START`.
+I then did same thing with the outage restoration time data as it was stored in a similar format in the column `OUTAGE.RESTORATION`

-All of the numeric columns had values that were stored as strings in the original file (`OUTAGE.DURATION`, `YEAR`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.WM`).
+All of the numeric columns had values that were stored as strings in the original file (`OUTAGE.DURATION`, `YEAR`, `CUSTOMERS.AFFECTED`,  `DEMAND.LOSS.WM` and `TOTAL.CUSTOMERS`).
 So I converted these columns into integers to ensure that I could work with these columns further in the analysis.

 After data cleaning, the first five of rows of the cleaned DataFrame looks like the following: